 Some marinas allow you to complete the entire rental process online, but not all do, so be sure to check the website or call the company first.

-As for rental platforms, not surprisingly both Airbnb, that typically rents out houses and rooms, and Uber, that is known mostly as a ridesharing service, are now getting into the boat rental business.
-Airbnb offers boaters the opportunity to use personal boats that would otherwise be in storage, and Uber, not unlike their car service, offers boat rides charged by the mile.
+Unsurprisingly, popular platforms like Airbnb and Uber are now getting into the boat rental business.
+Airbnb offers the opportunity to use personal boats that would otherwise be in storage, and Uber, not unlike their car service, offers boat rides charged by the mile.

-In conclusion, if you are serious about renting a ski boat, do your homework and look into the best marina options for you based on the above criteria.
-It is not as intimidating a process as it seems at first glance.
-If you want to enjoy a fun day in the sun and on the water, the extra research sure is worth it, isn’t it?
+If you are serious about renting a ski boat, it’s best to do your homework and look into the best marina options for you based on the above criteria.
+It’s certainly not as intimidating as it seems – especially if you’re keen to enjoy a fun day out on the water.